Red, cream, brown, grey, black

 Chihuahuas are one of the longest-living breeds currently known.
 Many of their descendants and crossbreeds are long-lived as well.
 If Pomchis are properly cared for, they can live substantially longer lives than an average dog.

 As is a common characteristic in all dog breeds, Pomchi males usually are larger and heavier than their female counterparts.

 Size isn’t the only difference between Pomchi genders.
 The personalities between males and females vary as well.
-Pomchi females tend to be more independent and more aloof, wary of strangers and new animals.
+Pomchi females tend to be more independent and more aloof, and also wary of strangers and new animals.
 Males are more outgoing, friendly, or loud, depending on the situation.

 Final Thoughts on the Pomchi

 If you’re looking for an adorable addition to your family, you’ll find great companionship in the company of a Pomchi.
 Although it can take work to get them accustomed to having a boss, once dominance is established, their intelligence helps them learn quickly.

 A Pomchi is a sweet pet for singles and seniors, encouraging them to maintain a certain amount of activity each day for both their health.
 The Pomeranian Chihuahua Mix has the potential to be your cuddle buddy for many years to come.